virtual-labs/ctnt-research-docs/docs/open-problems.md

 1. Build an automated service deployment pipeline given a repository

 ## Analytics
-1. Define and implement an analytics system for e-learning content.
-This project will first define a model of the metrics relevant for e-learning content.
+1. Define and implement an learning analytics system for e-learning content based on learning theories.
+This project will first define a model of the domain-specific metrics relevant for e-learning content.
 Afterwards the model will be implemented as a framework, which can be integrated with any e-learning project.

+## Field Studies of the Effectiveness of Virtual labs
+1. Design Field Studies to assess the usability and effectiveness of Virtual Labs and carry out design-based research.
+Background in Research Methods is a pre-requisite.